TryGhost/docs/content/install/ubuntu.md

 Make sure this directory is empty with `ls` before proceeding to install.

-### Install Ghost (using Ghost CLI)
+### Run the install

-Now you've made it this far, it's time to install Ghost 😀
+Now you've made it this far, it's time to install Ghost with a single command 😀

-Install Ghost with a single command:
 ```
 ghost install
 ```